manpreet-compro/lti-seed-app/README.md

 ### /controllers
 A folder to hold application logic for API Requests.
+All LTI specific functions are present in /lti sub-folder

 ### /views
 A folder holding server side rendered pages.
 For rendering, [Pug Template Engine](https://pugjs.org/api/getting-started.html) is used.